Existential fragments of theories of henselian valued fields: Introduction

 \section{Introduction}

 While the theories of the valued field of $p$-adic numbers and of henselian valued fields of residue characteristic zero such as the Laurent series field $\mathbb{C}(\!(t)\!)$ are well-understood by the work of Ax--Kochen and Ershov, the model theory of henselian valued fields of positive characteristic is much more mysterious.
-In particular, there is no known axiomatization of the theories of local fields of positive characteristic -- the Laurent series fields $\ps{\FF_{q}}$.
+In particular, there is no known axiomatization of the theories of local fields of positive characteristic -- the Laurent series fields $\ps{\FF_{q}}$ over the finite field with $q$ elements.
 The best results in this direction are for {\em existential} theories (we recall notation and definitions in Section \ref{sec:notation}):

 \begin{theorem}[\cite{DS,AF16,ADF23}] Let $\Hen$ be the $\mathfrak{L}_{\rm val}$-theory of equicharacteristic nontrivially henselian valued fields, and let $\Hepi$ be the $\mathfrak{L}_{\rm val}(\varpi)$-theory of equicharacteristic henselian valued fields with distinguished uniformizer $\varpi$. \begin{enumerate} \item If $(K,v),(L,w)\models\Hen$ and ${\rm Th}_\exists(Kv)\subseteq{\rm Th}_\exists(Lw)$, then ${\rm Th}_\exists(K,v)\subseteq{\rm Th}_\exists(L,w)$. \item Suppose that \begin{enumerate} \item[\Rfour] If a valuation $u$ on a field $E$ is trivial on a large subfield $F$ of $E$ with residue field $Eu=F$, then $F\prec_{\exists}E$, i.e., $E$ and $F$ satisfy the same $\exists$-$\mathfrak{L}_{\rm ring}(F)$-sentences. \end{enumerate} If $(K,v,t),(L,w,s)\models\Hepi$ and ${\rm Th}_\exists(Kv)\subseteq{\rm Th}_\exists(Lw)$, then ${\rm Th}_\exists(K,v,t)\subseteq{\rm Th}_\exists(L,w,s)$. \end{enumerate} \end{theorem}